bidgetkbradshaw/bradshaw_bridget_HW-1/README.md

 # bradshaw_bridget_HW-1
-This is the simple facts of the relationship between Bridget and Luna
+This is the simple condensed story of the relationship between Bridget and Luna.